CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex02_Connect_Windows.md

 In this task, you install Azure Arc on an on-premises server to make onboarding easier.

->**Important:** The next steps are done in a different machine than the one you were previously working.
+>**Important:** The next steps are done on a different machine from the one you were previously working on.
 Look for the Virtual Machine name references.

 >**Important:** The *Windows Security Events via AMA* data connector requires Azure Arc for non-Azure devices.